cloudprivacylabs/lsa/web/content/docs/compose_slice.md

 ---
 # Composition and Slicing

-To adapt a schema for a particular use case, compose it with overlays that add semantic annotations for that use case.
-The resulting schema is a *schema variant*.
+Use a schema base to describe the data elements for a particular data capture scenario, and compose it with different overlays to add semantics that may differ based on data source.
+The composed schema is a *schema variant*.
 The semantic annotations classify data, add processing instructions, or add use-case specific metadata.
-Use a different set of overlays to adapt the same schema base for another use case.

 If you have a schema variant, you can *slice* it to separate into a schema with fewer annotations, and one or more overlays.